-IoT devices are typically connected to a network.
-As with any other device needing to communicate on a network securely, an IoT device needs credentials that are specific to that network to help ensure that only authorized devices can connect to and use the network.
-A typical commercially available, mass-produced IoT device cannot be pre-provisioned with local network credentials by the manufacturer during the manufacturing process.
-Instead, the local network credentials will be provisioned to the device at the time of its deployment.
-This practice guide is focused on trusted methods of providing IoT devices with the network-layer credentials and policy they need to join a network upon deployment, a process known as network-layer onboarding.

-Establishing trust between a network and an IoT device prior to such onboarding is crucial for mitigating the risk of potential attacks.
-There are two sides to such attacks: on the one hand, a device may be convinced to join an unauthorized network, which could take control of the device.
-On the other hand, a network may be infiltrated by a malicious device.
-Trust is achieved by attesting and verifying the identity and posture of the device and the network as part of the network-layer onboarding process.
-Additional safeguards, such as verifying the security posture of the device before other operations occur, can be performed throughout the device lifecycle.
-In this project, the National Cybersecurity Center of Excellence (NCCoE) applies standards, recommended practices, and commercially available technology to demonstrate various mechanisms for trusted network-layer onboarding of IoT devices and lifecycle management of those devices.
-We show how to provision network credentials to IoT devices in a trusted manner and maintain a secure posture throughout the device lifecycle.
+- 211 IoT devices are typically connected to a network.
+As with any other device needing to communicate on a - 212 network securely, an IoT device needs credentials that are specific to that network to help ensure that - 213 only authorized devices can connect to and use the network.
+A typical commercially available, mass- - 214 produced IoT device cannot be pre-provisioned with local network credentials by the manufacturer - during the manufacturing process.
+Instead, the local network credentials will be provisioned to the - 216 device at the time of its deployment.
+This practice guide is focused on trusted methods of providing IoT - devices with the network-layer credentials and policy they need to join a network upon deployment, a - 218 process known as network-layer onboarding. - 219 Establishing trust between a network and an IoT device (as defined in NIST Internal Report 8425) prior to - 220 providing the device with the credentials it needs to join the network is crucial for mitigating the risk of - 221 potential attacks.
+There are two possibilities for attack.
+One is where a device is convinced to join an - 222 unauthorized network, which would take control of the device.
+The other is where a network is - 223 infiltrated by a malicious device.
+Trust is achieved by attesting and verifying the identity and posture of - the device and the network before providing the device with its network credentials-a process known - as network-layer onboarding.
+In addition, scalable, automated mechanisms are needed to safely manage - 226 IoT devices throughout their lifecycles, such as safeguards that verify the security posture of a device - before the device is permitted to execute certain operations. - 228 In this practice guide, the National Cybersecurity Center of Excellence (NCCoE) applies standards, best - 229 practices, and commercially available technology to demonstrate various mechanisms for trusted - 230 network-layer onboarding of IoT devices.
+This guide shows how to provide network credentials to IoT - devices in a trusted manner and maintain a secure device posture throughout the device lifecycle.